 Turning the unit on and off

-The unit has no power key, and it will be running as long as power is connected to the NMEA 2000 network backbone.
+The unit will be running as long as power is connected to the NMEA 2000 backbone.
+It is possible to put the unit to Sleep mode, refer to "Display setup" on page 15.

 First time startup